peter88213/nvhelp-de/source/desktop.rst

 --------------

-The **Textbetrachter** in the middle pane shows the part/chapter/section contents with their titles as headings.
+The **Textbetrachter** in the middle pane shows the part/chapter/section contents with their Titels as headings.

 -  You can open or close the Textbetrachter with **Ansicht > Toggle Text viewer**, or ``Ctrl``-``T``, or clicking on |Textbetrachter anzeigen/verbergen|.